FIRST PAGE

 The guru often teaches that our world of phenomena is transitory and illusive.
 That makes the guru illusive too, his church and teachings and dogmas, to put it bluntly.
 [Ak 57].
 Thus, it behoves us to consider the guru's wisdom: whether there is any or not.
 The same goes for his guidelines.
 They are only illusorily infallible if he teaches truth in his world of illusions.

-They do not find fault with Yogananda's guidelines, and his wisdom is flawless.
+They do not find fault with Yogananda's guidelines, and have the nerve to claim his wisdom is flawless.

-Be that as it may, Yogananda's guidance is not always fulfilling, and often goes against the church doctrine too, if that point matters.
+Be that as it may, Yogananda's guidance is not always fulfilling, and often goes against common church doctrine too, if that point matters.
 And what is called his wisdom, is quite often nebulous.

 Disciples today are much served SRF-sanitized selections of Yogananda.
-They are not helped to find the guru's earlier hailings of Mussolini and dictatorship, for example, but it does exist.
+They are not helped to find the guru's earlier hailing of Mussolini and dictatorship, for example, but such guru stands from former times - published in his East-West magasine (February 1934, p.
+3, 25) - do exist.
 Rather, "cloister inmates" that govern the fellowship from above, have had the sense to glorify slapdash utterances that help and reinforce being a monastic and its many sordid standards against self-reliance too.
-Monky business - Conforming to what serves monastics may not work well in the long run; there will not be any children for it -
+Monky business - Conforming to what serves monastics may not work well in the long run; there may not be any well maturing children for it -

-If you have normal sex drives, then resist entering the cult SRF in the first place, is the advice.
+If you have normal sex drives, it might serve you not to enter the SRF cult in the first place, is the advice.

 Guru Tidings